 Two other main permits are required before a new mineral development can be started.

-Planning Permission under the Planning and Development Acts, and an Integrated Pollution Prevention and Control Licence for all but small developments of non-metallic minerals.
+Planning Permission under the Planning and Development Acts, and an Integrated Pollution Prevention Control Licence from the EPA for all but small developments of non-metallic minerals.
 An Environmental Impact Statement must accompany applications for developments involving the extraction of minerals under the Minerals Development Acts.
 The consent of the Minister for Communications, Energy and Natural Resources is also required to make a valid Planning Application for such minerals.